olincollege/Pixel-Player/README.md

   make
   ./src/main
   ```
   The program will ask you for the file path of the image.
 Enter it.
 All preloaded images are stored in the /src/img folder.
-To find the file path run the line:
+To find the file path run the following line in of the folder of image:
   ```
   readlink -f name_of_file.filetype
   ```

 ## Dependencies

 ## Demos